history

 Sholes & Glidden typewriter of 1874.

-The standard big black typewriters that we know today were the result of many years of mechanical evolution throughout the 19th century.
-In the early years between 1800 and 1870, there were approximately forty typewriter inventors but none of their machines were made in any quantity and they did not awaken the world to this revolutionary invention.
+The standard big black typewriters we recognize today were the result of decades of mechanical evolution throughout the 19th century.
+In the early years, between 1800 and 1870, around forty inventors attempted to create a practical writing machine.
+However, none of their designs were produced in significant numbers, nor did they succeed in capturing the world’s imagination.

-After the meeting, Philo Remington asked Mr. Benedict, a Remington executive, “What do you think of it?” as they left the room.
-He replied, “That machine is very crude, but there is an idea there that will revolutionize business.”
-Remington asked, “Do you think we ought to take it up?”
-Benedict said, “We must on no account let it get away.
+After the demonstration, Philo Remington turned to company executive Mr. Benedict and asked, “What do you think of it?”
+Benedict replied, “That machine is very crude, but there is an idea there that will revolutionize business.”
+When Remington asked, “Do you think we ought to take it up?”
+Benedict responded, “We must on no account let it get away.
 It isn’t necessary to tell these people that we are crazy over the invention, but I’m afraid I am pretty nearly so.”
 A tentative agreement was reached that day.

-Remington assigned two of their best machinists to turn the wooden prototype into a beautiful metal machine, adorned with hand painted floral decorations and pastoral scenes.
-By 1874, the first of 4,000 Sholes & Glidden Type Writers came out of the factory.
+Remington assigned two of their top machinists to transform the wooden prototype into a refined metal machine, complete with hand-painted floral decorations and pastoral scenes.
+By 1874, the first of 4,000 Sholes & Glidden Type Writers rolled out of the factory – marking the beginning of the modern typewriter era.

 Sholes and Glidden typewriter